Genioplasty (Chin Surgery)

 1. Sliding Genioplasty

-It is also key to solving problems such as airway obstruction.
+This procedure is also crucial for addressing issues like airway obstruction.
 This type of surgery involves separating the jaw and moving it (along with the muscles that control the tongue) forward or forward and down.

 1. Chin Implants